njones61/ce547/docs/unit1/02_head/head_class.md

 ![img.png](images/cap_rise.png)

-Using hydraulic head prinpciples, fill in the following table for each point in the soil profile.
+Using hydraulic head principles, fill in the following table for each point in the soil profile.

 | Point | Hel | Hp | Ht |
 |-------|:---:|:--:|:--:|